-You can change the default settings (options) in LibreOffice to suit your preferences.
-To change settings, go to Tools > Options on the Menu bar (LibreOffice > Preferences on macOS).
+After installation, to change the default settings (options) in LibreOffice to suit your working requirements and preferences, go to Tools > Options on the Menu bar (LibreOffice > Preferences on macOS).
 Settings are described in the Help and in the Getting Started Guide.
 Some settings of particular interest to users of Writer are covered in Chapter 20, Customizing Writer, in this book.